summer-solutions/orm/README.md

         Age      int `orm:"dirty=age_name_changed,age_changed"` //event will be send to age_changed if Age changed }

-    // now just use Flush and events will be send to queue
+    // now just use Flush and events will be send to evebt broker

     // receiving events
-    consumer := NewDirtyConsumer(engine, "my-consumer", 1)
+    consumer := NewDirtyConsumer(engine, "my-consumer", "my-consumer-group", 1)

     // in this case data length is max 100 consumer.Digest("user_changed", 100, func(data []*orm.DirtyData) {